 - The Regulatory Reform (Fire Safety) Order 2005

-Each of these regulations has specific requirements that you will need to meet to ensure the health and safety of everyone using your building.
+Specifically, each of these regulations has exact requirements that you will need to meet to ensure the health and safety of everyone using your building.

 How do you ensure health and safety in your commercial property?

 To ensure the health and safety of everyone in your commercial property, you will need to take a number of steps.
-These may include:
+For example, these may include:-

 - carrying out a risk assessment to identify potential hazards